 We officially support connections using Windows "My Network Places" (aka Windows Explorer) and the Mac OS Finder.
 While connections can be made via programs such as Adobe Dreamweaver, Enterprise Web Services does not officially support end-user software and assistance for these programs may be limited.

-If you connect from off-campus/the Internet (your home ISP for example), you must first establish a connection to the JH network using the JHConnect VPN System.
-The instructions for JHConnect are at https://portalcontent.johnshopkins.edu/sslvpn/jhconnect-faq.html
+If you connect from off-campus/the Internet (your home ISP for example), you must first establish a connection to the JH network using the Junos Pulse VPN (JHPulse).
+The instructions for JHPulse are at http://www.it.johnshopkins.edu/services/network/JHPulse/

 Not seeing your changes in a web browser after you upload a file?
 This is not related to using webdav.
 Highly-used servers are placed behind a caching reverse proxy system.
 It could take up to 10 minutes for the cache to clear.
 This is a system-wide setting and is a balance to meet the needs of all Enterprise Web Services hosted sites.